 Another very important aspect of legatos is what happens during the transition itself.
-On a trombone, there are no valves, so the transition is just air change.
-On valve instruments, however, there is something called half-valve which happens while the valve is being pressed.
-This effect can be noticed on two occasions: while playing gliding legatos or when using the pitch bend.
-You can control how much of that effect you want for each situation.
+On single reed instruments, there is a variation in timbre when a player moves their jaw whilst playing (changing the pressure on the reed).
+This effect can be noticed on three occasions: while playing legatos, when playing vibratos, or when using the pitch bend.
+You can control how much of that effect you want for each situation, except in the case of the vibrato, where it is fixed.